String drop-out

 Want early access?
 Join the waitlist →

 When a string or inverter fault goes unnoticed on a slow dashboard, it quietly drains revenue every hour.
-Use this free solar power-loss calculator to estimate what real-time detection recovers across your portfolio — then book a pilot to measure it precisely on your own sites.
+Use this free solar power-loss calculator to estimate what real-time detection recovers across your portfolio, then book a demo to measure it precisely on your own sites.

 A conservative estimate.
-Actual recovery depends on your fault profile — a pilot measures it precisely on your own plants.
+Actual recovery depends on your fault mix and detection latency baseline.
+After the demo, a 1-week trial on one of your plants measures it precisely on your own strings.

-Solarping detects string, MPPT and inverter faults within 1–2 seconds of them occurring — compared with the 10–15 minute delay typical of vendor cloud dashboards.
+SolarPing detects string, MPPT and inverter faults within 1–2 seconds of them occurring.
+That compares with the 10–15 minute delay typical of vendor cloud dashboards, where a failing string can quietly burn hours of yield before anyone on your O&M team even notices.

 Yes.
-Solarping is logger-agnostic and works with the data loggers and inverters you already have.
-There is no new hardware to install and no rip-and-replace.
+SolarPing is logger-agnostic and integrates with the data loggers and inverters you already have: Huawei, Sungrow, SMA, Solis, Growatt, Delta, ABB and most other major brands.
+There is no new hardware to install, no firmware to flash, and no rip-and-replace migration.

-Solarping pushes an instant alert to your Telegram group the moment a fault is detected, tags the responsible person, and auto-clears the alert once the issue is resolved — so the chat only ever shows what is genuinely wrong.
+SolarPing pushes an instant alert into your Telegram group the moment a fault is detected, tags the engineer responsible for that plant, and auto-clears the alert once the issue is resolved.
+The chat only ever shows what is genuinely wrong, so the team trusts every ping.

 Yes.
-Solarping is built for portfolios.
-It monitors every string across every plant simultaneously, so one manager can confidently oversee dozens of sites without watching dashboards all day.
+SolarPing is built for portfolio operators.
+It monitors every string across every plant simultaneously, so a single manager can confidently oversee dozens of sites without watching dashboards all day.
+Per-plant routing means each fault reaches only the right team.

-No. Solarping uses sunrise/sunset suppression, wiring-map awareness and debounce logic, so dawn and dusk ramps and unwired positions never trigger noise.
-You only get pinged for real faults.
+No. SolarPing uses sunrise/sunset suppression, wiring-map awareness and debounce logic, so dawn and dusk ramps, partial shading, and unwired positions never trigger noise.
+You only get pinged for real, persisting faults, keeping alert fatigue near zero across your operation.